jprlink/ukr_longit_study_graphs/README.md

 4. Transforms the separate analysis tables (DAF analysis outputs) for refugees, returnees and overall population in wide and tab format into a single long consolidated table.

-5. Utilizes the processed data to generate the final graphs.
+5. Utilizes the processed data to generate the final graphs in both svg and png formats.

 #### Usage